 BMW Microsoft Volkswagen

-Many companies apply 5-D Value to makeover business and work in a new future-oriented way, generating value for communities and the environment (Read about business success which also transforms society).
+Pioneering companies apply 5-D Value to makeover business and work in a new future-oriented way, generating value for communities and the environment (Read about business success which also transforms society).

 2. Compete Successfully in Five Dimensions of Value

 The phrase “value for the customer” is often used as an empty phrase without specific meaning.
 In 5-D Value managers design powerfully differentiated benefits for counterparties, distinguishable into five underlying dimensions.
 The five dimensions are defined in the graphic.